jeff1evesque/machine-learning/README.md

 The [web-interface](https://github.com/jeff1evesque/machine-learning/tree/master/templates/index.html), or GUI implementation, allow users to implement the following sessions:

 - `data_new`: store the provided dataset(s), within the implemented sql database.
-- `data_append`: append an additional dataset(s), to an existing dataset representation, within the implemented sql database.
+- `data_append`: append additional dataset(s), to an existing dataset representation, within the implemented sql database.
 - `model_generate`: using previous stored dataset(s) (from `data_new`, or `data_append`), generate a corresponding model into the implemented NoSQL datastore.
 - `model_predict`: using a previous stored model (from `model_predict`), from the implemented NoSQL datastore, along with user supplied values, generate a corresponding prediction.